Three Daughters, Three Quests, Three Legacies

 Three daughters go in search of hidden pieces of their parents’ pasts, each on a quest to fill in gaps in their parent’s life story.

-Karen believes her alcoholic father, a shell shocked World War One veteran, never loved her.
-When he dies, she decides to investigate the past.
-In putting together the pieces of the puzzle of his early life, she connects his experience on the battlefield "at age 16 fighting for his life," with her own on a football field in Michigan at age 16, "fighting for his love."
+Karen believes her alcoholic father, a World War II veteran with PTSD, never loved her.
+When he dies and she has to write for his memorial; “Every thought I had, every memory I had of my Dad was painful and disappointment.”
+She decides to investigate his past.
+In researching the pieces of his early life, she connects his experience on the battlefield "at age 17 fighting for his life," with her own on a football field in Michigan at age 17, "fighting for his love."

 The earth shatters for Victoria when she is 4 years old and her father comes home on Mother’s Day and reveals that he is gay and HIV positive.
 He kills himself 2 days before her 11th birthday.
 At 23, her confusion about who he was compels her to revisit the past for answers.
 She goes on a journey to reexamine her memories: “I had been carrying my father around throughout my childhood and my adolescence and my early adulthood.
 And I couldn't bear that weight for the rest of my life.”